astrockragh/Mangrove/README.md

   title="The logo for our new inference framework, Mangrove" style="display: inline-block; margin: 0 auto; max-width: 300px">

 Short story: Using Dark Matter Merger Trees to infer galaxy properties works much better than everything else out there!
-Check out
+Check out our Google Colab Tutorial on how to use the model at https://colab.research.google.com/drive/1XhZyH71svBaPXqIovAzgFf_ByabJKJyv#scrollTo=9otRiww8rbOf

-For people looking to reproduce the results of [our paper](https://arxiv.org/abs/2210.13473), 𝙼𝚊𝚗𝚐𝚛𝚘𝚟𝚎: Learning Galaxy Properties from Merger Trees, the folders to look are in data and dev.
+For people looking to reproduce the results of our paper (https://arxiv.org/abs/2210.13473), 𝙼𝚊𝚗𝚐𝚛𝚘𝚟𝚎: Learning Galaxy Properties from Merger Trees, the folders to look are in data and dev.

 You can preprocess the merger tree with data_z.py (or data_SAM.py if you want fewer nodes), although you'll have to fit a transformer independently, since I found that to be the best.
 You can find a procedure for doing so in the subfolder transform, but if you're going for speed and already know what subset of features you're interested in, I suggest you fit the transformer in a different way.
 Ours is fit for each column which isn't fast.